 The wooden sub-frame has an uPVC steel-reinforced frame.
 It also has a remarkably strong solid core made from polyurethane or some other similar high-density insulating foam.
 It is this core which gives the composite door its strength and durability.
 It enables the door to withstand the effects of seasonal changes and gives it superior insulation against noise and heat loss.

 A high-quality composite door also features a glass-reinforced plastic (GRP) skin on both sides.
 GRP is acknowledged for being resistant to discoloration or fading even when exposed to direct sunlight.
 The GRP skin enables the door to resist age and weathering but can also be problematic if you want to paint your composite door.

 Choosing the Colour of Your Composite Door

 When you purchase a new composite door, you can choose from among several beautiful shades.
 Professionally coloured composite doors are available in Crème, Dark Brown, White, Black, Dark Wood, Oak, Blue, Duck Egg Blue, Green, Chartwell Green, Grey, Poppy Red, or Red to match or blend with any interior finishing or exterior walls.

-A composite door has a coloured glass-reinforced plastic (GRP) skin.
+A supply only composite door has a coloured glass-reinforced plastic (GRP) skin.
 GRP is distinguished for its ability to resist losing its colour.
 The colour does not simply coat the surface of the skin, it runs through it.
 It is an integral part of the skin.
 Because of this, the colour is not likely to lighten or fade or wear away the way the colour on other painted doors does.
 The colour of a composite door is intended to endure and last.